Anthony Weber interview

 Q: Were those the only 3 titles you did under the STEDEK name?
-Were they released independently before being released by Roklan?
+Were they ever re-released by Roklan?

 Anthony Weber: Those were the only ones.
 I joined Roklan to manage one of their Atari groups, and to also develop games for them.
 After joining, they considered re-releasing my games, but they never did follow through to my knowledge.
 I never found out what “Roklan” stood for…